phlatfish/GreenPath/README.md

 ## A visually appealing wiki page to reduce confusion within the community

-GreenPath is an application allowing users to find eco-sustainable public transport near them, such as trains and buses.
+GreenPath is an application that allows users to find eco-sustainable public transport near them, such as trains and buses.
 It aims to help aid the climate change crisis, which is constantly ongoing.
-By increasing public transport usage, and reducing carbon emissions GreenPath is working towards a cleaner planet in the future.
+By increasing public transport usage, and reducing carbon emissions released from excessive vehicles, GreenPath is working towards a cleaner planet in the future, while helping communities thrive and succeed.

 This project is made for BRCyberHacks by **Tharun Naguleswaran, Dhruv Rakhade, Shubham Roy-Choudhury, and Anshuman Roy**.